AscendingPassage.com HOME PAGE.

 passed, the eyes grow accustomed to the strange, blue, persistent

-cat; and the ultimate effect is merely as if you saw through a smoked
+cat.
+The ultimate effect is as if you saw through a smoked

-glass which changed all the various shades of this reddish-coloured
+glass which changed all the various shades of this reddish-colored

 country into one uniform tint of blue.